-Our Board of Directors has fixed the close of business on Friday, March 5, 2021, as the record date for our annual meeting.
+Our Board of Directors has fixed the close of business on Thursday, March 2, 2023, as the record date for our annual meeting.
 Only stockholders of record on that date are entitled to receive notice of and vote at the annual meeting.
-As of March 5, 2021, our only outstanding class of securities was common stock, \$0.01 par value per share.
-On that date, we had 450,000,000 shares of common stock authorized, of which 24,036,213 shares were outstanding.
+As of March 2, 2023, our only outstanding class of securities was common stock, \$0.01 par value per share.
+On that date, we had 450,000,000 shares of common stock authorized, of which 26,079,183 shares were outstanding.

 You (if you, rather than your broker, are the record holder of our stock) can vote either in person at the annual meeting or by proxy, whether or not you attend the annual meeting.
 If you would like to attend the annual meeting in person and need directions, please contact David H. Dupuy by e-mail at investorrelations@chct.reit or by telephone at 615-771-3052.
-You may vote your shares on the Internet or, to the extent you request written proxy materials, by signing, dating and mailing the accompanying proxy card in the envelope provided.
-Instructions regarding the two methods of voting by proxy are contained on the proxy card.
+You may vote your shares on the Internet, by phone or, to the extent you request written proxy materials, by signing, dating and mailing the accompanying proxy card in the envelope provided.
+Instructions regarding the three methods of voting by proxy are contained on the proxy card.